Wide Awake in America: Song notes

 "Bad" was produced by the band and recorded live from the National Exhibition Centre in Birmingham, England on 12 November 1984, as part of the Unforgettable Fire Tour.
 Guitarist the Edge misplayed the final note of this song, but U2 decided to use this version anyway, and the error was fixed during mixing.
 Rolling Stone magazine had been critical of the album version of "Bad" and other songs on The Unforgettable Fire album, which it described as "unfocused".
 In its review of Wide Awake In America, it said that the album's songs benefited from the transition to live performance and that "Bad" was a "show stopper."

 "A Sort of Homecoming" is live from Wembley Arena in London on 15 November 1984.
 The song was produced by Tony Visconti and recorded during a soundcheck at the concert, with the crowd noise mixed in later during post-production at Good Earth Studios.

 "The Three Sunrises" (also listed as "Three Sunrises") was produced by the band with Brian Eno and Daniel Lanois.
 It can also be found on the B-sides disc of the limited edition version of The Best of 1980–1990 compilation from 1998.

 "Love Comes Tumbling" was produced by the band and also appears, as a slightly edited version with four bars immediately preceding the vocal deleted, on the B-sides disc of The Best of 1980–1990.

 All tracks except "Bad" originally appeared on "The Unforgettable Fire" single, released in April 1985 outside the U.S. The mix on "A Sort of Homecoming" from that single is different on this release and includes some studio-dubbed backing vocals by the Edge.

 The EP was released in the United Kingdom on 19 October 1987.

 Track listing

 Charts and certifications

+In the U.S., Wide Awake in America debuted at No. 37 on the Top Pop Albums chart.
+However, the following week, Billboard declared the EP ineligible for the album chart because it contained only four songs and had a retail price of US$4.98.
+Billboard policy stated that to appear on the album chart, "a disk must list for at least $5.98 and contain more than four cuts, or the equivalent in terms of minutes of music."